Seven Public Speaking Tips for Kids

 Tip #4 – Visualise the room

-Anxiety is the fearful apprehension about something that we believe will come to pass – the body’s natural response when we stress about the future.
+Anxiety is the fearful apprehension about something we believe will come to pass – the body’s natural response when we stress about the future.

 One of the best ways to overcome anxiety, particularly around public speaking, is to really think about what the future will likely hold – we’ve all seen dozens (if not hundreds) of speeches, and likely given a fair few ourselves.

 Most (if not all) of these presentations tend to go pretty well.
-The speaker gets up, gives their two cents, then sits down to some level of applause, sometimes rapturous but often just supportive.
+The speaker gets up, gives their two cents, and then sits down to some level of applause, sometimes rapturous but often just supportive.
 This is the most likely scenario we all face when we get up to present.

 But what if I mess it up, and everyone laughs at me?

-In ten years of public speaking coaching, our Managing Director (Mark) has never actually seen this happen.
-Audiences know what it feels like to stand up and present, and feel empathy towards a speaker who isn’t doing their best.
+In over ten years of public speaking coaching, our Managing Director (Mark) has never actually seen this happen.
+Audiences know what it feels like to stand up and present, and feel empathy toward a speaker who isn’t doing their best.
 Rather than laugh at the speaker, most people actually want to run up, give them a hug and remind them everything is alright (and we’ve actually seen smaller children literally do this in our classes).

-Audiences are almost always on the speaker’s side, and visualising this – what is likely to happen, rather than what we fear might – can really help ease the nerves in the lead up to a big speech.
+Audiences are almost always on the speaker’s side, and visualising this – what is likely to happen, rather than what we fear might – can really help ease the nerves in the lead-up to a big speech.

 Tip #5 – Redirect your Stress